Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 | Delete | Deletes files or scripts, rarely used. |

 With this vocabulary and knowledge of OK/error codes we can explain the HTTP request-response process at a more detailed level:
 1. Client makes a request using 'GET'.
-This request includes a startline and headers, but no body.
 2. Server responds with an 'OK' (200) message.

-This response includes a startline, headers, and body.
+ To frame this topic in terms of our OSI network model, HTTP lives in the application layer.
+HTTP is thus layered on top of TCP (remember: TCP lives at the transport layer) and uses TCP to transport its message data.
+IP and Ports fall below these at the Network layer and Data Link layer, respectively.
+You can think of the HTTP/TCP relationship like you think of the IP/Port relationship where the latter takes care of details that the former is not conerned with.

 Including knowledge of other layers in the process we get a fuller picture of the HTTP process:

 1. Client makes a request using 'GET'.
 That request is transported using TCP/IP protocols to a known port, usually 443 - HTTPS server - and the server looks up the requested URL.
 ![enter image description here](https://lh3.googleusercontent.com/4SuF0TSYAWp4lF6p3dA6m_UV7otb0C42gmgWWd5ftpQV-3l8i05wmYqhEX5CeHiW__H_s_UfPTQ-)